First Baptist Academy of Dallas

 First Baptist Academy of Dallas (commonly FBA) is a private, Biblically integrated, college preparatory Christian school located in Dallas, Texas.

-First Baptist Academy, previously in Downtown, is now located at a new campus in east Dallas, at the current Saints Athletic Complex.
-FBA has been educating students at the downtown location for 44 years.
+First Baptist Academy opened for grades K-7 on September 5, 1972, previously in Downtown Dallas.
+It is now located at a new campus in East Dallas, at the current Saints Athletic Complex.

 History

 Founding

-The school was founded on September 5, 1972, as a passion project of the late W. A. Criswell, then Pastor of First Baptist Church (Dallas) to which the school has a loose affiliation.
+First Baptist Academy was founded as a private Baptist Christian School, leading with an "education of distinction" ethos.
+Originally a centralized campus of FBCD, it was based in the Downtown Dallas area for over four decades.
+It was the realization of a Twenty-Seven Year dream of Dr. W.A.
+Criswell, then Pastor of the First Baptist Church of Dallas.

+FBA's inaugural date was September 5, 1972, commencing with Pre and Primary Grades.
+Subsequently, Lower and Upper Secondary Grades were introduced through single grade additions, in sequential ascending order, annually.
+By 1977, FBA graduated its first Senior Class.

-School Leadership
+School leadership

 Brian Littlefield served as the head of the school until 2014 when he became the head of Central Texas Christian School.
 At that time Jason Lovvorn, an alumnus who began working at First Baptist in 2008, became the head of the school.

-Neighborhoods served

-First Baptist Academy students come from 76 zip codes in the DFW metroplex.
-With the new campus in east Dallas, FBA offers transportation for students at a location in Duncanville and downtown Dallas to the new campus on Samuell Blvd.

-Mission and Philosophy

-Mission Statement

-"First Baptist Academy exists to glorify God through the development and discipleship of the next generation of Christian scholars."

-Philosophy

-The school tends to favor the Christian fundamentalism movement believing the quote "We believe that all Scripture is divinely inspired and serves as the final authority in all matters of belief and behavior (2 Timothy 3:16-17; 2 Peter 1:20-21).
-Therefore, we value Bible-centered teaching as the foundation for all we do."

 School

-BFA's student body is organized in three schools (Elementary, Middle, and High School) and is 36% diverse.
+FBA's student body is organized in three schools (Elementary, Middle, and High School).

 FBA offers AP courses in the following subjects: English, Math, Science, History, Government and Politics, and Macroeconomics.
 FBA also provides a fine arts curriculum including choir, band, and art.

 FBA is accredited by the Southern Association of Colleges and Schools, the Accrediting Commission of the Texas Association of Baptist Schools, and AdvancEd.

 Athletics

-The 22 acre Saints Athletic Complex is located at 7894 Samuel Blvd, just east of downtown Dallas off I-30 and the Loop 12/Buckner exit.
+The 22 acre Saints Athletic Complex is located just east of downtown Dallas.

 FBA competes in TAPPS 2A and fields teams in the following sports.